peteroupc/peteroupc.github.io/randomfunc.md

 > **Notes:**
 >
 > 1. The negative binomial and geometric distributions are defined differently in different works.
 For example, _Mathematica_'s definition excludes the last success, but the definition in (Devroye 1986, p.
 498\)[^19] includes it.
 And some works may define a negative binomial number as the number of successes before N failures, rather than vice versa.
 > 2. A _bounded geometric_ random variate is either _n_ (an integer greater than 0) or a geometric random variate, whichever is less.
-Exact and efficient samplers for the geometric and bounded geometric distributions are given in (Bringmann and Friedrich 2013\)[^54] and described in my "[**Miscellaneous Observations on Randomization**](https://peteroupc.github.io/randmisc.html)".)
+Exact and efficient samplers for the geometric and bounded geometric distributions, such as the ones described in (Bringmann and Friedrich 2013\)[^54], are described in my "[**Miscellaneous Observations on Randomization**](https://peteroupc.github.io/randmisc.html#On Geometric Samplers)".)

 <a id=Exponential_Distribution></a>
 ### Exponential Distribution